The Willingboro Neighborhood Watch has been organized

 (Jan – Mar) (Apr – June) (July – Sept) (Oct – Dec).
 Receipts are due by the 5th of the month following the end of the quarter.
 After that, the receipts are not valid for rebate.
 Receipts

-ShopRite stores will be accepted:
+from the following ShopRite stores will be accepted:

-ShopRite of Burlington ShopRite of Delran ShopRite
+ShopRite of Burlington ShopRite of Delran ShopRite of Ark Road

 Wishing Well Plaza 1310 Fairview Boulevard 127

 1817 Burlington-Mt.
 Holly Road (Rte.
+541)

-ShopRIte of Hainesport ShopRite of Cinnaminson
+ShopRite of Hainesport ShopRite of Cinnaminson

 Rte.
 38 East & Rte.
 541 Bypass 141 Rte.
-130
+130 South

-Meeting and Guest Speaker Schedule for 2017
+and Guest Speaker Schedule for 2019

-November 29: Annual Membership Social
+November 20: Annual Membership Social

 December: No Meeting

-All meeting places, speakers and dates are subject to change without notice.
+meeting places, speakers and dates are subject to change without notice.